sciapp/sampledb/docs/developer_guide/api.rst

     :<json list category_ids: an optional list of category IDs for the log entry :<json list file_attachments: an optional list of file attachments as json objects with file_name and base64_content attributes
-    :<json list object_attachments: an optional list of object attachments as json objects with an object_id attribute
+    :<json list object_attachments: an optional list of object attachments as json objects with an object_id attribute :<json string event_utc_datetime: an optional string containing the date and time of the event in UTC in ISO format
     :statuscode 201: the log entry and optional attachments have been created successfully
     :statuscode 400: there was an error in the given json data
     :statuscode 403: only instrument scientists can write to the instrument log